 Industry sources proved to be a different kind of challenge, as their motivations often seem to be promotional or self-serving and their claims dubious.
 Authors of corporate promotional and marketing materials are of course less inclined to be critical of their own companies, technologies, and practices, and I found that some of these sources contradict others on important facts.
 I was very cautious about taking this material at face value, and made every effort to verify claims by interrogating multiple sources.
 When in doubt, I rejected the claims.

 While reviewing academic research on the methods and impact of AdTech, I was surprised to find only rare mentions of analytics.
-I found that GA makes only a brief appearance in scholarly literate, and its functionality and role is almost entirely unexamined.
+I found that GA makes only a brief appearance in scholarly literature, and its functionality and role is almost entirely unexamined.
 This gap suggests an opportunity for further research, and I hope to provide a useful entry point here.

 I used methods of history research to explore the story of AdTech as entrepreneurs and investors sought an Internet business model based on advertising.
 I examined the evolution of online analytics through the lens of information history, a field of information science research focusing on the role of information systems and practices in a given society, and how “information affected, and is affected by, the social, political, economic and cultural climates of the time” (Weller, 2007).